wodaxinoyume/ucore/README.md

 # ucore
-My answer to the ucore os, qemu and gcc-4.8 needed!
+My answer to the ucore os, qemu and gcc-4.8 are needed!